kylln20/WRO_FE_2023-24/README.md

 The bounded white areas can then be extracted as a list of contours within a specified region of interest.

 By measuring the size of each contour by using the OpenCV library function contourArea(), we can predict which contour(s) is the target object by checking if the contour is within a certain size range.
-The target objects may be the signal pillars, the coloured lines on the game mat, the magenta parking lot, or even the black walls around the track.
+We use this method of detection for all target objects including the signal pillars, the coloured lines on the game mat, the magenta parking lot, and the black walls around the track.

 [^2]: The colour masks used for each object still depend on the environment the car is in.
 We had difficulties getting the program to perform well in a room with yellow-tinted lights instead of white LEDs.
 This required changing the colour masks when running the car in that environment.
-An existing code that was useful for finding/adjusting colour masks was from an [OpenCV tutorial](https://docs.opencv.org/3.4/da/d97/tutorial_threshold_inRange.html), which was modified to be the ColourTester.py code.
+An existing code that was useful for finding/adjusting colour masks was from an [OpenCV tutorial](https://docs.opencv.org/3.4/da/d97/tutorial_threshold_inRange.html), which was modified to be the ColourTesterLAB.py code.

 ### Wall Detection/Management <sub> (Open Challenge / Obstacle Challenge) </sub>

 The wall contours are detected with the colour mask ([0, 0, 0] to [180, 255, 50]), and one region of interest for each wall.

+The areas of each contour is added into their respective variable, leftArea for the area of the left wall, and rightArea for the area of the right wall.

+In addition to the area of the black wall, we also add the areas of any magenta contour we see to help make sure we avoid collision with the parking lot.

 <img src="https://github.com/kylln20/WRO_FE_2023-24/blob/main/other/extra%20images/wallcontour.png" height="300px">